OUR SERVICES

 - In some cases where the patient only needs to move one tooth or wants to close a small gap between their teeth, can be used instead of braces

-- Removable retainers can sometimes aid in improving certain speech problems or medical conditions
+- Removable retainers can sometimes aid in improving certain speech problems and medical or oral health conditions

 - Tongue cage retainers/crib retainers have small metal bars that come down from the roof of the patient’s mouth in order to keep the tongue from slipping between the teeth when the patient is talking